 Since being sentenced to an indefinite term of house arrest in a bungalow bereft of human companionship, I sleep a lot — or rather I stay in bed a lot, not so much sleeping as just lying in bed, and when not in bed, on the bed, reading and perusing the electronic ether.
 And thinking.
 Remembering.
 My wife most of all but also my son and my two brothers and my mother.

-Babe, I guess like most cats, is a philosopher not a do-er.
+Bella, I guess like most cats, is a philosopher not a do-er.
 She thinks a lot.
 When she’s not sleeping, she’s thinking.
 And also remembering.

 Memories from one of her nine lives, I reckoned.

 * The name of Cleopatra’s favorite cat.

 Cats in ancient Egypt were believed to be magical creatures that brought good luck to their owners.
 Cats killed venomous snakes and protected the Pharoah.
 Deities were depicted and sculptured with cat-like heads.
 Many cats were mummified.